Yuzo Koshiro: Early freelance work (1988–1990)

 Following his separation with Falcom, Koshiro became a freelancer, composing music for many other companies.
-His early freelance projects included the Sharp X68000 port of Bosconian, Bothtec's action role-playing game The Scheme (1988) for the PC-8801, and Enix's visual novel adventure game Misty Blue for the PC-9801 in 1990.
+His early freelance projects included the X68000 port of Bosconian, Bothtec's action role-playing game The Scheme (1988) for the NEC PC-8801, and Enix's visual novel adventure game Misty Blue for the PC-9801 in 1990.
 The latter two soundtracks featured early Eurobeat music.

 His most notable freelance work was for Sega: his first freelance work for the company was the soundtrack to The Revenge of Shinobi (1989), for which he produced house and "progressive, catchy, techno-style compositions" that fused electronic dance music with traditional Japanese music.

 His soundtrack for ActRaiser (1990), on the other hand, was mainly classical and orchestral.
-While working on ActRaiser, in order to get around the SNES's 64 KB memory limitation which limited the number of instruments that can be used and prevented the reloading of samples, Koshiro developed a sample loading system that worked with the ROM cartridge memory, swapping samples from the ROM data on the fly.
+While working on ActRaiser, in order to get around the Super NES's 64 KB memory limitation which limited the number of instruments that can be used and prevented the reloading of samples, Koshiro developed a sample loading system that worked with the ROM cartridge memory, swapping samples from the ROM data on the fly.
 This allowed him to "load parts of the music gradually as needed, and also change it quickly between stages or parts of a stage" which the "original system couldn't do it with its restrictions."
-A similar system was used by other companies for later SNES games such as Squaresoft's Seiken Densetsu 3 (1995) and Namco Tales Studio's Tales of Phantasia (1995).
+A similar system was used by other companies for later SNES games such as Squaresoft's Trials of Mana (1995) and Namco Tales Studio's Tales of Phantasia (1995).